-The comprehensive STI testing kit will test for the following sexually transmitted infections: HIV, syphilis, Hepatitis B, Hepatitis C, oral, anal and genital chlamydia and oral, anal and genital gonorrhea.
+The comprehensive STI testing kit will test for the following sexually transmitted infections: HIV, syphilis, hepatitis B, hepatitis C, oral, anal and genital chlamydia and oral, anal and genital gonorrhoea.

 Some STIs are more likely to produce symptoms than others so it's not always possible to know if you have one.
 It's recommended to get tested after having unprotected sex with a new partner or if you have had intercourse of any kind with an infected partner.